ZackarySantana/Grove/README.md

         -   `staging`: `~/.evergreen-staging.yml`
         -   `local`: `~/.evergreen-local.yml`
     -   Anything other than the options will be parsed as a file path.
+-   `grove.customPatches`: A list of custom patch commands.
+    -   Default: []
+    -   Items:
+        -   Label: The label of the custom patch command.
+        -   Command: The custom patch command itself (e.g. `evergreen patch -u`)
+    -   Common use-cases are regex or specific tasks/variants in a patch command, and the flag "-f" to finalize the patch to a version.
+Do `evergreen patch --help` to find out what other flags you can add to your command.

 ## Publishing